DBinaghi/plugin-HideFiles/README.md

 It’s always recommended to backup your files and your databases and to check your archives regularly so you can roll back if needed.

 ## Core file changes
-While developing the plugin, I've found out the files/edit page was not firing the two hooks `admin_files_panel_buttons` and `admin_files_panel_fields`, so one has to edit the core file (`admin/themes/default/files/edit.php`) as follows
+While developing the plugin, I've found out the files/edit page was not firing the two hooks `admin_files_panel_buttons` and `admin_files_panel_fields`; in order to use this plugin, one has to edit the core file `admin/themes/default/files/edit.php` as follows

 ```
   <section class="three columns omega">